caleb-kaiser/HRM/README.md

 ## Evaluation

-Evaluate your trained models:

-* Check `eval/exact_accuracy` in W&B.
-* For ARC-AGI, follow these additional steps:
+Evaluate your trained models by checking the console output during training.
+Training and evaluation metrics will be printed to the console at each evaluation interval.

+For ARC-AGI evaluation:

 ```bash
 OMP_NUM_THREADS=8 torchrun --nproc-per-node 8 evaluate.py checkpoint=<CHECKPOINT_PATH>
 ```

-* Then use the provided `arc_eval.ipynb` notebook to finalize and inspect your results.
+Then use the provided `arc_eval.ipynb` notebook to finalize and inspect your results.

 ## Notes

  - Small-sample learning typically exhibits accuracy variance of around ±2 points.
  - For Sudoku-Extreme (1,000-example dataset), late-stage overfitting may cause numerical instability during training and Q-learning.
 It is advisable to use early stopping once the training accuracy approaches 100%.
+ - Training and evaluation metrics are now printed to the console instead of being logged to an external tracking service.

 ## Citation 📜